Board of Directors

 Susan Altschuller, PhD, MBA

 Susan is one of our founders and our treasurer.
-Her and her husband, Nick, have a son, Gus, who has HNRNPU-Related Neurodevelopmental Disorder.
+Her older son, August (Gus), has HNRNPU-Related Neurodevelopmental Disorder.
+Her younger son, Leo, is neurotypical and an emerging rare disease advocate.

 Amanda serves as a committed board member for the HNRNP Family Foundation, drawing inspiration from her personal journey as a parent.
 In 2016, after a four-year search for answers, Amanda's daughter Paeyton was diagnosed with HNRNPU-Related Neurodevelopmental Disorder, propelling Amanda into the realm of rare disease advocacy.
 Amanda has been a successful business owner in San Diego, CA since 2005.
 Her passion for advocacy led her to complete the Special Education Law and Advocacy Series, earning certification from the University of San Diego School of Law in 2021.
 Currently, Amanda holds the position of board President for the Special Education Parent Council for Encinitas Union School District.